aws-samples/aws-cloudformation-starter-workflow-for-github-actions/README.md

 Click the "Use this template" button above to create a new repository from this template.

-Clone your new repository, and deploy the IAM resources needed to enable GitHub Actions to deploy CloudFormation templates:
+Clone your new repository, and deploy the IAM resources needed to enable GitHub Actions to deploy CloudFormation templates.
+Replace the placeholder values for your GitHub org/user name and repository name below:
 ```
 aws cloudformation deploy \
   --stack-name github-actions-cloudformation-deploy-setup \
   --template-file cloudformation-templates/setup.yml \
   --capabilities CAPABILITY_NAMED_IAM \
-  --region us-east-2
+  --region us-east-2 \
+  --parameter-overrides GitHubOrg=my-github-org RepositoryName=my-repo-name
 ```
 You can review the permissions that your repository's GitHub Actions deployment workflow will have in the [setup.yml](cloudformation-templates/setup.yml) CloudFormation template.